 For more information, contact the parks' curator at 559-565-3133.

-Sequoia and Kings Canyon National Parks is working toward making its museum collections available to researchers over the worldwide web.
+Sequoia and Kings Canyon National Parks are working toward making its museum collections available to researchers over the worldwide web.
 To date, some 1,500 cataloged objects have been photographed and their catalog records posted to the park service's web-based museum catalog.
 For archival collections, an electronic copy of an in-depth finding aid is attached to the catalog record.
 Follow this link to search or browse some of the parks' collections.

 IRMA (Integrated Resource Management Applications)